Introduction

 -

-12. Can residents present only the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”) shown on the mobile phone without bringing their physical resident identity card for immigration clearance?
+12. Can residents present only the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”) shown on the mobile phone without bringing their physical resident identity card for immigration clearance?

 Answer: Although Macao SAR residents can use the “QR Code” for immigration clearance via e-Channels, they are required to carry their physical Macao SAR Permanent Resident Identity Card, or “Visit Permit for Residents of Macao SAR to Hong Kong SAR” with them, which is valid for entering or exiting Hong Kong.